-- 7.1 An employee who wishes to report a concern under the Whistleblowing Policy should contact their Corporate Director in the majority of cases.
-It will be the responsibility of the Corporate Director to initially investigate the complaint in accordance with this Policy. - 7.2 It is recognised that at times an employee may feel unable to report their concerns to their Corporate Director, for example if the employee believes their Corporate Director is involved in the wrong doing or has failed to take appropriate action when the matter has been raised previously. - 7.3 In these circumstances, the employee should report their concerns to the Monitoring Officer who will investigate the complaint in accordance with this Policy. - 7.4 Elected Members should report concerns to the Monitoring Officer.
+- 7.1 An employee who wishes to report a concern under the Whistleblowing Policy should contact their Headteacher in the majority of cases.
+It will be the responsibility of the Headteacher to initially investigate the complaint in accordance with this Policy. - 7.2 It is recognised that at times an employee may feel unable to report their concerns to their Headteacher, for example if the employee believes their Headteacher is involved in the wrong doing or has failed to take appropriate action when the matter has been raised previously. - 7.3 In these circumstances, the employee should report their concerns to the Chair of Governors who will investigate the complaint in accordance with this Policy. - 7.4 Governors should report concerns to the Chair of Governors, unless there are concerns about that individual, in which case the concerns should be raised to the Council Monitoring Officer.

-- 7.5 Where concerns have been reported to the Monitoring Officer, he/she will apply the Policy in place of the Corporate Director or in the case of a school, the Head Teacher. - 7.6 A concern should be reported in writing (including by email), or followed up in writing as soon as possible after the initial verbal report. - 7.7 Any evidence relating to the concern should be recorded, preserved and secured, and supplied to the Corporate Director at the time that concerns are reported, or as soon as possible afterwards.
+- 7.5 Where concerns have been reported to the Chair of Governors, he/she will apply the Policy in place of the Headteacher. - 7.6 A concern should be reported in writing (including by email), or followed up in writing as soon as possible after the initial verbal report. - 7.7 Any evidence relating to the concern should be recorded, preserved and secured, and supplied to the Headteacher at the time that concerns are reported, or as soon as possible afterwards.